Handbook

 Online/distance students

-The program coordinator will email you if you will be completing a disposition during the beginning of the upcoming semester.
-The email will indicate your assigned ABA faculty member for the disposition meeting.
+The program coordinator will email you if you will be completing a student success plan during the beginning of the upcoming semester.
+The email will indicate your assigned ABA faculty member for the meeting.
 Reach out to your assigned ABA faculty member to set up the meeting.

-The copy of the completed disposition from will be emailed to your SCSU email account.
+The copy of the completed student success from will be emailed to your SCSU email account.
 This will serve as the official record and serve proof of the completion.

 For All Students